DanteLore/dantelore/content/posts/stuff-i-made-in-2017.md

 [gallery size="medium" ids="1385,1384,1328,1327,1326"]
 ## The Map
-While looking for an unusual picture for the top room, we thought about buying some kind of world map.&nbsp; This led me to start looking at [Mapserver](http://logicalgenetics.com/mapserver-revisited/)&nbsp;again, and ultimately the creation of this map of Thatcham.&nbsp; We got it printed on a canvas by one of those online photo companies and I matched the colours to our garish new sofa!
+While looking for an unusual picture for the top room, we thought about buying some kind of world map.&nbsp; This led me to start looking at <a href="http://logicalgenetics.com/mapserver-revisited/">Mapserver</a>&nbsp;again, and ultimately the creation of this map of Thatcham.&nbsp; We got it printed on a canvas by one of those online photo companies and I matched the colours to our garish new sofa!

 [gallery columns="2" size="medium" ids="1321,1320"]
 ## The Skull Mask